openstack-archive/senlin/doc/source/user/membership.rst

 ``name`` and ``status``.
 For example, the following command lists cluster nodes from a cluster based on whether a node's status is "``ACTIVE``"::

-  $ openstack cluster member list --filters status=ACTIVE webservers
+  $ openstack cluster members list --filters status=ACTIVE webservers

 Specify the Cluster When Creating a Node